blankaex/blog/about/index.md

 	<h2>Blankaex // ブランク</h2>
 </center>

-I'm a cyber security professional.
-I play Tekken, Shadowverse and visual novels.
-I also program, build arcade controllers and do translating work on the side.
+I'm a cyber security professional that plays Tekken, Shadowverse and visual novels.
+I also program, build arcade controllers and do translation on the side.